-The thing about groceries is that there are so many easy ways to overspend — so if you don’t pay attention, your bills can get a little out of control.
+The thing about groceries is that there are so many easy ways to overspend — so if you don’t pay attention, your bills can get out of control quickly.

-So here’s a look at some common ways people waste money on groceries and how you can save!
+Here’s a look at some common ways people waste money at the supermarket and how you can save money on groceries.

-Bad idea!
-If you buy everything at the same store, chances are you’re paying way more than you have to on groceries.
+Always a bad idea.
+If you buy everything at the same store, chances are you’re paying more than you should.

 You can save more than 30% simply by changing your routine.
 Check out non-traditional grocery stores like warehouse clubs, dollar stores, Aldi and Walmart for big savings on food and other items you frequently buy at the grocery store (at a higher price).